-Under the DEPB scheme, an exporter of the commodities is empowered to demand credit which can be an already settled percentage of the value of the commodities that are exported and are available at a rate of exported good which is determined and notified by the Director General of Foreign Trade (DGFT).
+Under the DEPB scheme, an exporter of the commodities is empowered to demand credit, which can be a pre-decided settled percentage of the value of the commodities that are exported and are available at a rate of exported good which is determined and notified by the Director General of Foreign Trade (DGFT).

 It must be kept in mind that the credit amount which is made available to the exporters can only be utilized to pay off the amount of customs duty which is liable to be paid and the same cannot be utilized to adjust it with any other liability nor can it be withdrawn.
 Although, there is no restriction on trading the amount, i.e., it can be transferred to another person and then can thereafter be transferred to another person from him.

-The DEPB scheme permits the import of any commodity excluding those commodities that are banned for instance, Gold pens, Gold Nibs, Gold watches, etc. Although these goods constitute the generic description of writing instrument and component of writing instrument, watches, etc these are still not allowed to claim the benefit from the DEPB scheme.
+The DEPB scheme permits the import of any commodity, excluding those commodities that are banned, for instance, Gold pens, Gold Nibs, Gold watches, etc. Although, these goods constitute the generic description and component of writing instrument, watches, etc these are still not allowed to claim the benefit from the DEPB scheme.

-The DEPB rates are relevant based on either the FOB value or the value cap, whichever value is minimum.
+The DEPB rates are based on either the FOB value or the value cap, whichever value is minimum.
 For instance, if a commodity’s FOB value is Rs.
 1000/-, and the cap value is Rs.
 600/-, then the DEPB rate shall be applied on Rs.
-600/- which is the cap value.
+600/-.

-Now, to make the cut in the ambit of the scheme the exporter must display documents proving that the commodities exported comprises of an irrelevant material of up to 5% by weight.
-In such a scenario, an irrelevant material of up to 5% will be disregarded and the rate of DEPB which is the actual rate for the commodity to be exported will be kept in mind.
+Now, to make the cut within the ambit of the scheme, the exporter must display documents proving that the commodities exported comprises of an irrelevant material of up to 5% by weight.
+In such a scenario, an irrelevant material of up to 5% will be disregarded and the rate of DEPB, which is the actual rate for the commodity to be exported, will be kept in mind.

-The government has made it compulsory for the Custom houses to maintain exclusive record of the commodities that are or will be exported under the DEPB scheme.
+The government has made it compulsory for Custom houses to maintain exclusive record of the commodities that are, or will, be exported under the DEPB scheme.

-To motivate the export of new commodities and further motivate multiplicity provisional rates are available.
-But these provisional rates are only authentic for a set period of time and are to be displayed during import and export for the regular fixation of the rates.
+To motivate the export of new commodities and further motivate multiplicity, provisional rates are available.
+But these provisional rates are only applicable for a set period of time and are to be displayed during import and export for the regular fixation of the rates.